How Travel Advisors Can Make the Most of a Cruise Ship Inspection

 - Approximately how long does it take for cruisers to board from stepping out of their car and embarking the ship?

-Most cruise lines have ample photos and specs online, offering general overview and specs.
-What I learned from my own cruise ship inspections that many of my photos simply reinvented the wheel.
-So while it’s GREAT to take tons of pics (and videos), take a moment to consider what you want your ship inspection photos will communicate that's not already on the internet or supplier brochure
+Most cruise lines have ample photos and specs online, offering a general overview and specs.
+What I learned from my own cruise ship inspections is that many of my photos simply reinvented the wheel.
+So while it’s GREAT to take tons of pics (and videos), take a moment to consider what you want your ship inspection photos to communicate that's not already on the internet/ supplier brochure/ itinerary building program, etc.

 How is the room laid out?
 Feng Shui goes a long way when there's little room to work with.
 This was key for Ron during a cruise ship inspection; “Some [staterooms] seem more spacious depending on how they’re laid out . . . even though they’re generally the same square footage.
 It can make a huge difference.”

 This is a great example of the value of a ship inspection that can't be found on the internet.
 In order to get a feel for the room, check out: